onedata/onedata-drive/README.md

 - **Oneprovider Token** must have REST/CDMI access

 ### Filling the connect form
-You can fill the connect form manualy or you can create [config file](#config-file) and load it from menu (Advanced -> Load configuration from file)
+You can fill the connect form manually or you can create [config file](#config-file) and load it from menu (Advanced -> Load configuration from file)

 ### Config file
 JSON file type